partmor/SDC-Particle-Filter/README.md

 [ctrv]: ./img/ctrv.png
 [ctrv_yaw0]: ./img/ctrv_yaw0.png

 The goal of this project is to implement a **2D particle filter** in C++ to localize a vehicle.
 Given the map, the particle filter is initialized with the help of a GPS measurement.
-The subsequent steps in the process will refine this estimate to localize our vehicle with the help of observation and control data.
+The subsequent steps in the process will refine this estimate to localize our vehicle with the usage of observation and control data.

 ![sample_gif]

-The observations, control, and update state data are streamed with Udacity's [Self-Driving Car simulator](https://github.com/udacity/self-driving-car-sim).
+The observations, control, and updated state data are streamed with Udacity's [Self-Driving Car simulator](https://github.com/udacity/self-driving-car-sim).

 ## Process and Implementation